toextendmylimits/LeetCode/000-array.md

     </details>

 1. [73.
 Set Matrix Zeroes](https://leetcode.com/problems/set-matrix-zeroes)
     Use first row and column to indicate whether a row or column should be marked as zero
+    Given first row or column is used, need two boolean flags to indicate whether first row or column should also be marked as zero

     <details>